Rabies in cats: A comprehensive guide

 3. Excessive salivation:

-4. Muscle twitches and cramps:
+4. Muscle twitching and cramps:

 • Muscle twitching and cramps may occur in the face and extremities.